-2.5.4 PAEDIATRIC USE
+2.5.4 Pediatric Use

-The safety and efficacy of GAZYVA in children below 18 years of age have not been established.
+The safety and efficacy of Gazyva in children below 18 years of age have not been established.

-2.5.5 GERIATRIC USE
+2.5.5 Geriatric Use

-In the pivotal study in CLL, 46% (156 out of 336) of patients treated with GAZYVA plus chlorambucil were 75 years old or older (median age was 74 years).
-These patients experienced more serious adverse events and adverse events leading to death than patients < 75 years of age.
-No significant differences in efficacy were observed between patients ≥75 years of age and those < 75 years of age (see Section 3.1.2 Efficacy/Clinical studies).
+In the pivotal study in CLL, 46% (156 out of 336) of patients treated with Gazyva plus chlorambucil were 75 years old or older (median age was 74 years).
+These patients experienced more serious adverse events and adverse events leading to death than patients <75 years of age.
+No significant differences in efficacy were observed between patients \geq 75 years of age and those <75 years of age (see 3.1.2 Clinical/Efficacy Studies [3.1 Pharmacodynamic Properties]).